AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Groups/agora_chat_group_flutter.md

 }
 ```

-Users can call `getJoinedGroups` to retrieve the joined chat group list from the local database.
-To ensure the accuracy of results, retrieve the joined chat group list from the server first.
-The code sample is as follows:
+Users can call `getJoinedGroups` to load the list of created and joined chat groups from the local database.
+To ensure data accuracy, users need to first obtain from the server the list of chat groups that they created and joined.

 ```dart
 try {